 Janice Marriott is our course creator and tutor for both the Writing Stories for Children and the Poetry courses.
 She has published in a wide range of genres for children and adults, and won prizes for her poetry.

+Janice Marriott has been awarded the 2018 Margaret Mahy Medal.
+She has published autobiographical life style books, novels and children’s books.
 Her acclaimed book ‘Thor’s Tale’ won the NZ Post Junior Children’s Best Book Award for 2007.
 In 1996 her children’s novel ‘CROSSROADS’ won the Aim Children’s Best Book of the Year Award.

 We are fortunate to have had Jean develop our Romance Writing Course.
 Jean founded the New Zealand Romance Writers Society, so she is absolutely the best person to teach others how to write romance stories.
 Her own romance books sell worldwide under various nom-de-plume names.

 Jean will show novice romance writers how to recognise the characteristics which make the ideal hero and heroine; they are never perfect individuals.
 Each has some personal quirk or fault to overcome as they go seeking their love mate.
+You will learn techniques which convert a reasonable story into a ripping page-turner.
+Jean shows her students how to put a cliff-hanger or a heart-stopping-moment at the end of each chapter.
+Then readers have to turn the page, even if it is 2am.

 Jill has been editor of six magazines covering architecture, travel and lifestyle.
 These include Aorangi, AA Traveller, Third Age, Home & Building, Motorhomes, Caravans & Destinations, and the Air New Zealand inflight magazine – of which she was editor for 11 years.
 She has also been freelance contributor for many New Zealand and overseas publications, and written four travel books.
 Her book ‘At Home On The Road’ won the inaugural Whitcoulls Travel Book of the Year award.